-For many people, the prospect of getting surgery is already terrifying enough in itself.
-However, this prospect is made much more sinister when factoring a 2015 study from Johns Hopkins Medicine, which suggests that surgical errors are estimated to cause more than 200 thousand deaths in the United States each year.
+For many people, the prospect of getting surgery is already terrifying.
+However, this prospect is made much more sinister when factoring in a 2015 study from Johns Hopkins Medicine.
+It suggests that surgical errors are estimated to cause more than 200 thousand deaths in the United States annually.

-According to Hopkins medicine, these surgical errors are called “never” events — and are named so because they are deemed so egregious that they should “never” happen during surgery.
-“Never” events characterize surgical errors such as operating on the wrong organ, operating on the wrong patient, or administering a dangerous amount of anesthesia.
+According to Hopkins Medicine, these surgical errors are called “never” events.
+They are named so because they are deemed so egregious that they should “never” happen during surgery.
+“Never” events characterize surgical errors such as operating on the wrong organ, operating on the wrong patient, or administering dangerous anesthesia.

-Because these events are, in large part, the result of a healthcare provider’s negligent actions, these events are entirely unnecessary and entirely preventable.
-Alarmingly, “never” events take place with “troubling frequency,” and are responsible for up to $29 billion in extra expenses within the United States each year, according to researchers at Hopkins.
+Because these events are largely the result of a healthcare provider’s negligent actions.
+These events are entirely unnecessary and preventable.
+Alarmingly, “never” events occur with “troubling frequency.”
+They are responsible for up to $29 billion in extra expenses within the United States each year, according to researchers at Hopkins.

-What’s even more disturbing is the nation-wide lack of official regulation standards and definitions that would help some states identify key weaknesses and challenges in their healthcare facilities.
-While lawmakers have created and enforced penalties for facilities that fail to meet certain standards, some states do not even require their facilities to report incidents publicly where a “never” event has taken place.
+Even more disturbing is the nationwide lack of official regulation standards and definitions that would help some states identify key weaknesses and challenges in their healthcare facilities.
+While federal lawmakers have created and enforced penalties for facilities that fail to meet certain standards.
+Some states do not require their facilities to report incidents publicly where a “never” event has occurred.

 According to researchers J. Matthew Austin, Ph.D., and Peter Pronovost, M.D., Ph.D., “The nonsystematic collection of data on . . . never events . . . at the national level in the United States [makes] it difficult to understand how hospitals are performing over time.”